What is a HashSet in Java?

 Iterating Over a HashSet

-• For-each loop: A simple and efficient way to loop through the elements.
+• For-each loop: It is a simple way to loop through the elements.

-• forEach() method (Java 8): A more functional approach introduced in Java 8.
+• forEach() method (Java 8): A modern, functional-style approach to process each element.

 Example: Iterating Over a HashSet